anyakhatri/Personalize-Recommendations-and-Emails-with-Bedrock/README.md

 ### Introduction

-# overview and flow of solution
-In today's digital age, personalization has become a key differentiator for businesses to enhance customer experiences and drive engagement.
+- overview and flow of solution, customer impact, what and why In today's digital age, personalization has become a key differentiator for businesses to enhance customer experiences and drive engagement.
 Recommendation systems play a crucial role in delivering personalized content and product suggestions to users based on their preferences and behaviors.

 Amazon Personalize is a machine learning service provided by Amazon Web Services (AWS) that enables developers to build and deploy personalized recommendation engines quickly and easily.
 It offers a variety of algorithms and recipes tailored for different use cases, such as user personalization (collaborative filtering) and product recommendations (content-based filtering).